COMPALCUT/CUT/README.md

-# Manufacturing Engineering Knowledge Base
+# Process Engineering Knowledge Base

 A Confluence-style engineering knowledge base built with **MkDocs Material** and hosted using **GitHub Pages**.